Sinfully Spicy

 1. In a wide pan, warm up the mustard oil till lightly smoky.

-2. Temper with cumin, dried & green chilies.
-Add the chopped onions next and fry them over medium heat until nicely browned.
+2. Temper with cumin and dried chilies.
+Add the chopped onions next and fry them over medium heat until golden brown.

-1. Add the ginger, garlic and green chilies next and saute for a minute or so.
+1. Add the chopped ginger, garlic, cilantro stems and green chilies.
+Fry for a minute or so.

-2. Add the tomatoes next and cook until they soften.
-Dont cook too much.
+2. Next, add the tomatoes and cook while stirring until they soften.
+Don't cook too much.
 The tempering needs to be chunky.

-Add dry roasted makki atta to the saag and mix well.
+Dry roasted makki atta is added to the saag.

 Instant Pot Sarson Saag

 On busy days, you could cook the saag in instant pot or pressure cooker.
 For reference I use a 6 qt Instant pot.
+Detailed instructions are written in the recipe card.
+Essentially, you are cuttin down the greens boiling time by using IP.
 While the saag is pressure cooking, make the tadka in a skillet.
-Mash the cooked saag and combine the two.
+Grind the cooked saag and combine the two.

-Fresh sarson saag & spices in the instant pot.
+Fresh sarson saag & spices in the instant pot steel insert.

 Mustrad greens and spices after pressure cooking in instant pot.